matthewfranglen/postgresql-fdw/NOTES.markdown

  * Contents

+ * Simple Requests
- * Simple requests from language to database
+ - Simple requests from language to database

- * Concurrent transactional requests
+ * Concurrent Transactional Requests
  - export the transaction and join in threads

- * Joining different databases
+ * Joining Different Databases
  - PostgreSQL to ES / Solr / Kafka / Stripe / arbitrary APIs ...
  - Language as a mediator
  - Foreign Data Wrappers